oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 7. The JWT MAY contain a "jti" (JWT ID) claim that provides a unique identifier for the token.

+8. The JWT MAY contain a "aal" (authenticator assurance level) claim that describes the attested assurance level of the Client Instance and the Client Instance Key.
+The claim value contains a URL that references a jurisdictional framework.
+Consumers of the client attestation are RECOMMENDED to evaluate this claim, if they intend to state an assurance level for their issued tokens themselves.

-8. The JWT MAY contain other claims.
+9. The JWT MAY contain other claims.

-9. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
+10. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
 The authorization server MUST reject the JWT if it is using a Message Authentication Code (MAC) based algorithm.
 The authorization server MUST reject JWTs with an invalid signature.

-10. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+11. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.